mailersend/mailersend-laravel-driver/README.md

 }
 ```

+### New Syntax:
-This is an example [mailable 9.x](https://laravel.com/docs/9.x/mail#writing-mailables) that you can use to send an email with.
+This is an example using the new [mailable](https://laravel.com/docs/9.x/mail#writing-mailables) syntax that you can use to send an email with.

 `app/Mail/TestEmail.php`